 The frequency ratios in Fig. 2 do not reveal any obvious harmonic relations between the natural frequencies.
 That remark would still be true if we took account of an important factor that hasn’t been mentioned yet.
 Drum membranes were traditionally made of natural skin of one kind or another, but most modern drums use a synthetic material familiar from trade names such as Mylar.
 A Mylar drum head will only weigh a few grams, sufficiently light that we cannot ignore the influence of the air in contact with the membrane on both sides.
 A natural skin head would be somewhat heavier, but still very light compared to the other percussion instruments we have looked at, or the wooden soundboard of a typical stringed instrument.

 Air motion is important for two reasons.
 The purpose of the drum is to make audible noise, so of course the air carries sound waves away from the vibrating drum.
 But there is also kinetic energy associated with local movement of air close to the membrane.
-We will look carefully at both effects of air in the next chapter (see section ?), but for now we simply note that the inertia associated with this kinetic energy will increase the effective mass per unit area of the membrane, and thus reduce all the natural frequencies compared to the simple theory presented in the link above.
+The inertia associated with this kinetic energy will increase the effective mass per unit area of the membrane, and thus reduce all the natural frequencies compared to the simple theory presented in the link above.
 The effect depends on the wavelength and other details of the mode shape, so it is different for each mode and therefore changes the frequency ratios.

 This added-mass effect from loading by the surrounding air does not, of itself, create harmonic relations between the natural frequencies.
 However, the first of our tuned drums, the orchestral kettledrum, makes ingenious use of air motion in order to do exactly that.
 The shape of the “kettle” beneath the drum membrane (see Fig. 3) has been developed over the centuries to modify and control the added mass associated with air motion, by interaction with internal acoustic resonances of the cavity.
 The result is that a few of the natural frequencies fall close to harmonic relationships.
 A skillful percussionist will fine-tune these relationships by careful adjustment of the tension distribution in the membrane.